You are here

 7 Tips for Eating Healthy on Vacation

-Summer time.
-That time of year when families pack everything they can into suitcases and car trunks to answer the calls of destinations far away.
-It’s that time of year where road trips seem like an exciting adventure; plane rides are paths to forgotten lands; and relaxing pool or beach side with a good book and a tiki bar within view sound like heaven on earth.
+It's that time of year when families pack everything they can into suitcases and car trunks to answer the calls of destinations far away.
+It’s that time of year where road trips seem like an exciting adventure; plane rides are paths to forgotten lands; and relaxing pool or beachside with a good book and a tiki bar within view sound like heaven on earth.

 There is a lot of preparation that goes into getting to our week in paradise.
 While we are enjoying swimming, sailing lessons, and lounging around on the beach, I try to reign us in from throwing caution to the wind when it comes to our nutritional routines.
 And let me tell you, it’s a challenge.
 Extra large cocktail?
 Yes, please!
 Dessert with that?
 Definitely!
 Appetizers before dinner?
 Absolutely!
 Load up on a second plate at the breakfast buffet?
 Of course!
 With so many questions like these where a simple yes can lead to an expanding waistline, the one question we should all be asking ourselves is, "How can we have our cake and eat it too?"